Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Traditional Guatemalan food is delicious and tasty!
 Some of the most popular dishes include Kak'ik, Hilachas, and Rellenitos, but there are plenty more to try too.

-I always think that taking a cooking class in a new country is a great way to learn a new skill, and embrace the area's traditional dishes.
+I always think that taking a cooking class in a new country is a great way to learn a new skill, and also to embrace the area's traditional dishes.

-You'll also be able to recreate your favourite dishes when you return back home so what've you got to lose?
+You'll also be able to recreate your favorite dishes when you return back home - so what've you got to lose?

-You can rent your own “car”, but not a car, like a buggy car that’s made to handle cobbled roads and head out on your own adventure.
+In Antigua, you can also rent your own “car”, which is like a buggy that’s made to handle cobbled roads where you can let loose around the city and nearby region!

-This is one of the more unique things to do in Antigua, Guatemala, and actually we saw lots of people doing it when we were there.
+This is one of the more unique things to do in Antigua, Guatemala, and actually we saw lots of people doing it when we were there (although many don’t usually mention it).

 It was another recommendation from the Canadian couple we met and they said they paid $80 for the day for the vehicle.

-Check out this Antigua ATV Villages tour if you'd prefer a guided tour, rather than hiring a buggy for yourself!
+Also be sure to check out this Antigua ATV Villages Tour if you'd prefer a guided tour, rather than hiring a buggy for yourself!
+This way you can relax more as you’ll follow your guide around a pre-planned circuit.

 Read Also: Our Top Travel Tips To Save Time, Money & Stress!